Key Facts & Figures

 due to higher energy and train path prices

-After many years of growth this decline is to be attributed to the difficult economic environment but also to higher energy and train path prices.
+This slight decline is to be attributed to the difficult economic environment, to building activities in the immediate hinterland of the port and higher energy and train path prices.

 Bulk Cargo